Telecommunications Terms. A Glossary for Telecommunications Terms and Acronyms.

 An umbrella term used to describe both traditional providers of communication services (ie: telecom) and alternate providers such as cable TV companies and other over-the-top providers.

 A company that is authorized by regulatory agencies to operate a telecommunications system.
-Examples include AT&T, Altell, and Verizon.
+Examples include AT&T, Alltell, and Verizon.

 In almost every neighborhood there is a windowless building that houses the switching equipment that connects your telephone to your neighbor's telephone or routes your call to another central office for long distance calls.
 This building is called the central office.
 The central office has switching equipment that can switch calls locally or to long-distance carrier phone offices.